Brain

 - What is RFM-1?

 - Covariant (founded 2017 in the Berkeley area by Pieter Abbeel, Peter Chen, Rocky Duan, and Tianhao Zhang) built RFM-1, the Robotics Foundation Model announced in March 2024: a roughly 8-billion-parameter multimodal any-to-any sequence model trained on text, images, video, robot actions, and sensor readings, used to power warehouse pick-and-place robots.
 The registry records the brain at commercial maturity to reflect genuine deployed wiring: pre-acquisition, the Covariant Brain ran on real robotic arms at named customers including Otto Group, Radial, and McKesson, not just in demonstrations.
-Its corporate state is a key big-tech-absorption datapoint: in a reverse-acquihire that closed on August 30, 2024, Amazon hired founders Abbeel, Chen, and Duan along with about a quarter of staff and took a non-exclusive license to Covariant's models, reportedly for $380 million plus a $20 million payment per an FTC whistleblower complaint, with independent Covariant winding down and Amazon as a licensee rather than the brain developer.
+Its corporate state is a key big-tech-absorption datapoint: in a reverse-acquihire that closed on August 30, 2024, Amazon hired founders Abbeel, Chen, and Duan along with about a quarter of staff and took a non-exclusive license to Covariant's models, reportedly for $380 million plus a $20 million payment per an FTC whistleblower complaint, with Covariant continuing as a diminished but independent company (NOT an Amazon subsidiary) under CEO Ted Stinson and remaining co-founder Tianhao Zhang, retaining its IP, while Amazon is a non-exclusive licensee rather than the brain developer; the Covariant Brain remains deployed via the KNAPP Pick-it-Easy OEM channel at customers such as McKesson, Wurth, GXO, and Brodrene Dahl.
 RFM-1 is proprietary with no peer-reviewed paper, model card, or released checkpoints, the human-like-reasoning framing is marketing, and current independent deployments and whether RFM-1 itself runs inside Amazon are not verified.

 - Who developed RFM-1?